jedimasterbot/python-scripts/Links From Webpage/README.md

-# GeT Links From Webpage
+# Get Links From Webpage
-The python script gets all th links from the webpage
+The python script gets all the links from the webpage

 What the program does?
 - Takes single URL as input at the same time